chmerdon/ExtendableFEM.jl/docs/src/index.md

 to assign boundary conditions.

-More complex grids can be created via the mesh generators in [SimplexGridFactory.jl](https://github.com/j-fu/SimplexGridFactory.jl), see e.g. [Example 245](examples/Example245_NSEFlowAroundCylinder) or [Example 265](examples/Example265_FlowTransport), or by loading a Gmsh grid file via the corresponding [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) extension.
+More complex grids can be created via the mesh generators in [SimplexGridFactory.jl](https://github.com/j-fu/SimplexGridFactory.jl), see e.g. Examples 245 or 265, or by loading a Gmsh grid file via the corresponding [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) extension.

 #### 2. Problem description